 Coronavirus disease 2019 (COVID-19) is caused by a virus that spreads between people.
 Find out how to protect yourself and those close to you.

 Coughing after you quit smoking might be a sign that your body is starting to heal.

-Coxsackievirus usually produces only mild symptoms, but in some cases, meningitis can result.
+Coxsackievirus usually causes only mild symptoms.
+But in some cases, serious illness can happen.

 Craving and chewing ice (pagophagia) is often associated with iron deficiency with or without anemia.